kumofx/kumodocs/README.rst

 - Python 2.7.x
 - google-api-python-client==1.6.2
 - click==6.7
+- nose==1.3.7 (optional, for unit tests)
 - virtualenv (optional)

 1. Get a client ID and client secret
 ------------------------------------
 First, Kumodocs needs an OAuth 2.0 client ID and client secret to make requests to Google's sign-in endpoints.
+A sample client ID and secret have been supplied in ./config.
+However, it is recommended to create your own.

 To find your project's client ID and client secret, do the following: